kamocat/DSPlite/README.md

 - Signal generation: Use the math library for sine() or whatever you need.
 - Peak-detection: You can design a filter for local peak detection, but you must know something about the frequency components of the signal.
 Savitsky-Golay with a second-derivative might be a nice choice.
 - Dynamic filter generation: Filters here are designed to be low-memory, which puts them in flash storage rather than RAM.
 This means they must be predefined before you compile.
 The side-effect of this is we can define the filters using Python and test them on captured data to see if they actually do what we want, before deploying them onto a microcontroller.

-## Future plans
-The filter design tool doesn't currently create Savitsky-Golay coeffecients.
-Since this is a different sort of task, it would be nice to have a seperate Python script to do this.